-1. HB 2111, effective January 1, 2015
+3. House Bill 2111, effective January 1, 2015

 - a.
 Sourcing Rules Ariz.
 Rev. Stat.
 Ann. § 42-5040 Clarifies that retail sales of tangible personal property are sourced (1) to the seller's business location if the seller receives the order at a business location within Arizona, or (2) to the purchaser's location within Arizona if the seller receives the order at a business location outside Arizona.
-Gross receipts from leasing or renting tangible personal property are sourced (1) to the lessor's business location if the lessor has a business location within Arizona, or (2) to the lessee's address if the lessor does not have a business location within Arizona. - b.
-Repeal of Exemptions Ariz.
+Gross receipts from leasing or renting tangible personal property are sourced (1) to the lessor's business location if the lessor has a business location within Arizona, or (2) to the lessee's address if the lessor does not have a business location within Arizona. - Repeal of Exemptions Ariz.
 Rev. Stat.
 Ann. § 42-5061(A)(14) Eliminates the sales tax exemption for sales of tangible personal property to nonresidents of Arizona for use outside Arizona if the vendor ships or delivers the tangible personal property from Arizona.
 This exemption is maintained for sales of motor vehicles.

-2. House Bill 2336 - Cash Equivalents - Ariz.
+4. House Bill 2336 - Cash Equivalents - Ariz.
 Rev. Stat.
 Ann. § 42-5061(A)(21)

-a.
+- a.
 Exempts the sales of "cash equivalents" from the retail sales tax.
 Cash equivalents include money orders, traveler's checks, gift certificates, stored value cards, and gift cards.
-Cash equivalents do not include (1) items or intangibles that are sold to one or more persons, through which a value is not denominated in money, and (2) prepaid calling cards or prepaid authorization numbers for telecommunications service.
+Cash equivalents do not include (1) items or intangibles that are sold to one or more persons, through which a value is not denominated in money, and (2) prepaid calling cards or prepaid authorization numbers for telecommunications service. - b.

-- b.
 The exemption applies retroactively to taxable periods beginning on or after December 31, 1998. - c.
-Any claim for refund based on the retroactive application of HB 2336 must be submitted on or before December 31, 2013, and is capped at \$10,000. - 3.
-House Bill 2324 Exemption for commercial leases between affiliated businesses Ariz.
+Any claim for refund based on the retroactive application of HB 2336 must be submitted on or before December 31, 2013, and is capped at \$10,000. - d.
+Senate Bill 1289 Tax Corrections Act, enacted May 11, 2016 - i. confirms the above cash equivalents are not subject to use tax Ariz.
 Rev. Stat.
+Ann. § 42-5159 to affiliated corporations.
+The exemption is effective September 13, 2013 for state purposes, and July 1, 2013 for municipal purposes.

+5. House Bill 2324 - Exemption for commercial leases between affiliated businesses - Ariz.
+Rev. Stat.
 Ann. § 42-5069(C)(5)

 Broadens the sales tax exemption for commercial leases between affiliates to include limited liability companies and other business entities that are 80-percent or more commonly owned, either directly or indirectly.
-Prior law offered the exemption only to affiliated corporations.
-The exemption is effective September 13, 2013 for state purposes, and July 1, 2013 for municipal purposes.
+Prior law offered the exemption only